Harshit-Sonawala/just_play/README.md

 - [ ] Search Function is not satisfactory, is case-insensitive and is too typo-sensitive
 - [ ] Search Screen Last Result slightly covered by NowPlayingMenu
 - [ ] Search Screen NowPlayingMenu slightly covered by keyboard when opened
+- [ ] Updating AudioSources List causing playback restart from first track in playlist - refactored into using playlist API instead of ConcatenatingAudioSource
+- [ ] Only on notification skipToNext/skipToPrev song, NowPlayingMenu not accurately reflecting updated song info - refactor `List<Track> _playlist` & `nowPlayingIndex` into auto-updating index fetched from audioPlayer's AudioSource updates.

 ### Tech Stack 🛠️